rust-unofficial/too-many-lists/text/README.md

 ## I can't afford amortization

-You've already entered a pretty niche space, most can afford amortization.
+You've already entered a pretty niche space -- most can afford amortization.
 Still, arrays are amortized *in the worst case*.
 Just because you're using an array, doesn't mean you have amortized costs.
 If you can predict how many elements you're going to store (or even have an upper-bound), you can